mmondics/aiops-z/README.md

 Infrastructure Automation is the one component of IBM Cloud Pak for Watson AIOps that is supported to run on OpenShift on IBM zSystems.
 AI Manager and Event Manager currently only run on x86-based clusters.

+For more information, see the [IBM Cloud Pak for Watson AIOps Architecture page](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.6.2?topic=overview-architecture)

-This tutorial focuses on the AI Manager component of CP4WAIOps - Event Manager and Infrastructur eautomation are not included.
+This tutorial focuses on the AI Manager component of CP4WAIOps - Event Manager and Infrastructure automation are not included.

 ## Environment Overview